woording/woording-web/README.md

 woording-web
 ============
-The experimental, VueJS versioin of woording
+The experimental, VueJS version of woording

 ## How to run
 ```bash